kumavis/VoxeljsHackDay/README.md

 VoxeljsHackDay
+June 9th 2013 (Sunday) @ MochaLeaf in SOMA, SF
 ==============

-A non-code repo for organizing Voxel.js Hack Day
+This is a non-code repo for organizing Voxel.js Hack Day

 Suggested Projects